Drug-Free Workplace Act (DFWA)

 The DFWA has specific requirements for covered employers:

 - Employers must develop and distribute a drug policy stipulating that the unlawful manufacture, distribution, dispensation, possession or use of controlled or illegal substances is prohibited and detailing adverse actions that will be taken against violators of the policy.

 - Employers must implement a drug-free awareness program that includes information on: the dangers of drug abuse in the workplace; the employer’s drug policy; available drug counseling, rehabilitation, or employee assistance programs; and any penalties employees face for drug abuse.

 - Employers must notify each employee that, as a condition of their employment on any federally contracted work, the employee must agree to abide by the terms of the drug policy and notify the employer within 5 days if convicted of a criminal drug violation.

 - Employers must make a continuous, good faith effort to maintain a drug-free work environment.

-In addtion to the mandated drug policy, employers can demonstrate compliance and good faith effort by enacting a series of regularly distributed informational bulleteins or trainings as part of a drug-free awareness program.
+In addition to the mandated drug policy, employers can demonstrate compliance and good faith effort by enacting a series of regularly distributed informational bulletins or trainings as part of a drug-free awareness program.
 It is advisable that employers track any and all efforts to create a drug-free workplace, which includes requiring employees to sign off on receipt of any informational documents.
 It is imperative that all employees, upon receipt and review of the employer’s drug policy, agree to abide by the requirements of the policy and certify that they have read and understood its contents.

 How DocRead can help